-If several samples of multiple sizes are taken, it helps in computation of proportion of successes in each sample.
-In this case, there are several different answers which will be recorded from these different proportions.
-For this reason sampling distributions are calculated.
-If it is to find out which one is the correct answer, the answer would be none of them is correct.
+Taking several multiple-sized samples helps with computing the proportion of successes in each sample.
+In this case, there are several different answers to be recorded from these different proportions.
+Therefore, sampling distributions are calculated to find out which one is the correct answer.
+The correct answer would be none of them.

-Estimate of proportions using intervals are used to make a measure of results for an entire population using a range of reasonable values for population proportion.
-It is assumed that the intervals capture the true value of population parameter.
-This interval is known as confidence interval which helps in measuring a suitable and average value extracted from multiple samples of a whole population.
-Use of intervals help in providing multiple values to estimate population proportion.
+The estimate of proportions using intervals measures results for an entire population, using a range of reasonable values for the population proportion.
+It is assumed that the intervals capture the population parameter’s true value.
+This interval is known as the confidence interval, which helps measure a suitable and average value extracted from multiple samples of a whole population.
+Using intervals helps provide multiple values to estimate the population proportion.

 ƥ = 9/25

-Due to “Luck of draw” factor, we are sure that the true population proportion is not exactly 0.36.
-If we want to find out an interval of a whole population which draws the sample proportion probability at at least 95 % confidence, we need to calculate it using standard deviation formula.
+Due to the “luck of the draw” factor, we are sure that the true population proportion is not exactly 0.36.
+If we want to find out an interval of a whole population, which draws the sample proportion probability of at least 95% confidence, we need to calculate it using the standard deviation formula.

-There are four basic steps involved in constructing a confidence interval given as follows:
+There are four basic steps involved in constructing a confidence interval:

-- The first step involves identification of sample statistics.
-The sample statistic i.e. sample mean, sample proportion will be used to estimate population parameter.
+- The first step involves identifying sample statistics.
+The sample statistic (i.e. sample mean, sample proportion) will be used to estimate the population parameter.

-- The second step involves selection of a confidence level.
-The confidence level helps in identification of uncertainty level in a sampling method.
-Normally 90 %, 95 % or 99 % confidence interval is used to find out accurate results
+- The second step involves selecting a confidence level.
+The confidence level helps identify the uncertainty level of a sampling method.
+Normally, a 90%, 95%, or 99% confidence interval is used to find accurate results.

-- The third step is to calculate the margin of error.
-The margin of error has to be calculated using following equation
+- The third step is calculating the margin of error.
+The margin of error is calculated using the following equation:

-Margin of error = Critical value * Standard deviation of statistic
+Margin of error = Critical value * Standard deviation of a statistic

-- The fourth and last step is to specify the confidence interval.
-The uncertainty is interlinked with the confidence level by defining the range of confidence interval by the following equation
+- The fourth and last step is specifying the confidence interval.
+The uncertainty is interlinked with the confidence level by defining the range of confidence interval by the following equation:

-Confidence interval is calculated by using sampling distribution data of sample proportion ƥ.
+A confidence interval is calculated using sampling distribution data of sample proportion ƥ.

-Here the problem is that sampling distribution depends on ƥ and it is missing.
-First of all we have to find out standard deviation of ƥ.
-To find out SD of ƥ, we need to use the same formula:
+Here, the problem is that the sampling distribution depends on ƥ, and it is missing.
+First of all, we have to find out the standard deviation of ƥ; we can do that with the same formula:

 Constructing the Interval

-In order to construct an interval we need to follow the four steps specified above.
+In order to construct an interval, we need to follow the 4 steps specified above.

-We are required to find out confidence interval.
-We will calculate the confidence interval using the four step mentioned above.
+We need to find the confidence interval.
+We can calculate it using the four steps mentioned above.

-- We have identified the mean sample statistic as 180 pounds for the sample statistic
+- We have identified the mean of 180 pounds as the sample statistic.

-- The margin of error is calculated using standard error of the mean as follows
+- The margin of error can be calculated using the standard error of the mean as follows:

 Standard error (SE) = s / sqrt (n) = 30 / sqrt (1000)

-The critical value is a factor which is used to compute margin of error here. t score (t*) is calculated as follows:
+The critical value is a factor which is used to compute the margin of error here.
+The t score (t*) is calculated as follows: